 Table 4: Absolute length of the grids 2040 in the four scenarios as well as the absolute and relative reduction of grid lengths compared to the initial grid in 2025 at the high-pressure and mid-pressure levels.
 Abbreviations: Electrification (Elec), Green Gases (GG), Decentralized Green Gases (DGG), Green Methane (GM).

-612
+[612]

 The main reason here for the relatively small reduction in the mid-pressure grid length is the significant decentralized generation and injection of domestic renewable gas.